Efficient Cross-Validation for Sparse Linear Regression: Optimizing the Cross-Validation Loss

 Therefore, we fix each $\bm{z}^{(\mathcal{N}_j)}$ and substitute the resulting expressions for each $\bm{\beta}^{(\mathcal{N}_j)}$ into the $k$-fold error.
-This substitution yields the following univariate optimization problem, which can be solved via standard root-finding methods to approximately minimize the $k$-fold loss:
+This substitution yields the following univariate optimization problem, which can be solved via standard root-finding methods to approximately minimize the $k$-fold loss {via a local approximation}: